Popović family: Zorka Popovic-Premovic (1886–1909)

 Zorka Popović-Premović, the daughter of the actor Lazar-Laza Popović, entered the stage as a girl in 1898 and remained at the Belgrade National Theater until her tragic death in 1909, when she was killed by a male stalker.

 Danica Popovic (1880 – after 1909)

 Danica Popović, the daughter of the actor Lazar-Laza Popović, performed at the Belgrade Serbian National Theater from 1900 to February 28, 1909.

 Great-grandchildren

 Ljubica Teodosijevic (1881–1905)

 Ljubica Teodosijevic (married Spiridonovic) was the daughter of Zorka Todosić.
 She was born in 1881 in Zemun.
-In order to better prepare for the acting profession, she was educated first in Belgrade and then in Vienna.
+To better prepare for the acting profession, she was educated first in Belgrade and then in Vienna.
 She entered the stage for the first time on November 24, 1901, in the role of postwoman Christa in the operetta The Birdman, in which her mother became famous.
 In the same year, she got engaged to the actor Aleksandar Radović, but soon broke off that engagement.
 In 1903 she married actor Risto Spiridonović.
 During 1903 and 1904, she performed at the Sinđelić Theater in Niš with great success.
 She died of tuberculosis in 1905.